insightsengineering/osprey/README.md

 ## osprey

-`osprey` is a R package for crowd sourcing development of analysis functions to create TLGs.
+`osprey` is an R package for crowd sourcing development of analysis functions to create TLGs.
 We also provide teal modules for outputs in `osprey` in the `teal.osprey` package.